Prelude

 umount /system

-In the same way you could create the data partition, but for older Linux kernels, this might not be the situation.
-You may experience troubles on creating the /data partition on older kernels, especially with partition sizes larger than 2GB.
+partition on older kernels, especially with partition sizes larger than 2GB.
 One can tell the reason, is that 32-bit systems can’ t address large files.
 For this problem, we could simply sacrifice the size of the partition instead of bothering to flash another kernel (which I didn ‘t try).

-After these operations, all partitions should be functional.
-View /etc/fstab for details, as it should be working well.
+for details, as it should be working well.
 Or, you could simply check the mount points after you have test-mounted the partitions:

 / $ mount